damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 The index.html contains all the references required for the Angular 2 client.
 The scripts are added as part of the build and not manually.
 The developer only needs to use the imports.

-Source index.html in the angular2App/public folder
+Source index.html file in the angular2App/public folder:
 ```javascript
 <!doctype html>
 <html>